Australia faces lockdown slump as election looms

 The initial lockdown last year caused Australia to enter a recession, which ended a world-beating 28 years of consecutive growth.
 But Australia rebounded quickly as the government embarked on a massive spending spree and as people emerged from the lockdowns and began a joyful bout of consumer spending.

-But there are concerns that Australia may not recover as quickly when the current Covid-19 crisis ends.
-While the government is supporting businesses and workers affected by the current lockdowns, these handouts have been less generous than last year's.
-And there are also concerns that Australians will not emerge as confident because they will still face the uncertainty surrounding the seemingly indomitable Delta variant.

-Economics commentator John Kehoe said Australia is well-positioned to thrive after the lockdowns, but noted that "the move to living with Covid-19 will be an economic and psychological test for Australians".
+Economics commentator John Kehoe said Australia is well positioned to thrive after the lockdowns, but "the move to living with Covid-19 will be an economic and psychological test for Australians".

-"In exiting past lockdowns, Australia was rebounding into a virtual Covid-zero world where people were confident to venture out to spend," he wrote in The Australian Financial Review on Wednesday.
+"In exiting past lockdowns, Australia was rebounding into a virtual Covid-zero world where people were confident to venture out to spend," he wrote in the Australian Financial Review yesterday.

 "Soon, Australians will have to emerge from their caves with thousands of daily virus cases circulating in the community, even if hospitalisation and death rates are kept at manageable levels."